FullStackTypeScriptCourse/course_material/01_js/Exercise1.md

 1. **Class Creation:** Create a class named `City` that encompasses the attributes mentioned in the provided city data.

-2. **Object Initialization:** Initialize objects for each city using the `City` class and the data provided.
+2. **Object Initialization:** Initialize objects for each city using the `City` class and the data provided above.

 3. **Operations:**